lumi-a/masters-thesis/thesis.typ

   Here, $IterRound(I)/Opt(I) = 125/36 ≈ 3.47$.
 This shows $ρ_IterRound^((3)) ≥ 3.46$, disproving one the conjecture of @rajkovic[p:] that $ρ_IterRound^((d))=2$ for $d>2$.
 ]<example-plot-gasoline-funsearch-weak>

-As described in @Lorieau[p:Section 2.3.3], using local search to disprove this conjecture turns out to be ineffective.
+As described in @Lorieau[p:Section 2.3.3], attempts at using local search to disprove this conjecture turn out to be ineffective.
 In our experiments with local search, we were also unable to find instances with $IterRound(I)/Opt(I) > 2$ when starting from a _random instance_.
-However, when starting local search from the instance in @example-plot-gasoline-lucas instead --- $k=4$, embedded into $ℝ^2$ via $x ↦ (x, 0)$ --- we _did_ find instances with $IterRound(I)/Opt(I) = 2.1$.
+However, when starting local search from the instance in @example-plot-gasoline-lucas instead ($k=4$, embedded into $ℝ^2$ via $x ↦ (x, 0)$) we _did_ find instances with $IterRound(I)/Opt(I) = 2.1$.
 We were unable to generalise these instances to higher dimensions, nor could we spot any patterns.

 #example[
   We plot solutions for #gasoline-strong with $d=3$ and $k=5$ in the same way as @example-plot-gasoline-funsearch-weak.